 The first smartphone as we know it was launched just a little less than a decade ago.
 The iPhone started a revolution, opening up a whole new platform for developers.
 News, shopping, social networks, and even games have suddenly become mobile after its launch, putting a whole world of entertainment into our pockets.

 Mobile entertainment has grown at an incredible rate in the last few years.
-Today you can play instant casino games at Euro Palace anywhere, provided your signal is strong enough of course.
 The mobile internet coverage is almost complete in the more developed areas, and is quickly catching up in others.
 Which means that soon you’ll be able to play your favorite Euro Palace games in the middle of the Amazon, or wherever else you feel like it.
 And it will be worth it, too – the Euro Palace constantly adds new titles to its game library, both on desktop and mobile.
 The Euro Palace Mobile Casino currently has over 100 games, with new ones added every month.

 Smartphones have replaced several of the gadgets we thought were “indispensable” a few years ago.
 Compact cameras, MP3 players, eBook readers, pocket radios, even pocket mirrors are quickly disappearing thanks to the ever increasing capabilities of our smartphones.
 In some countries smartphones have even replaced wallets and credit cards – they can be used with ease to pay for the groceries, or even a dinner at a restaurant, in a completely secure and simple way.